seung-lab/cloud-volume/README.md

 CloudVolume includes a built-in dependency free viewer for 3D volumetric datasets smaller than about 2GB uncompressed.
 It supports bool, uint8, uint16, uint32, float32, and float64 numpy data types for both images and segmentation and can render a composite overlay of image and segmentation.

-You can launch a viewer using the `.view()` method of a VolumeCutout object or by using the `view(...)` or `hyperview(...)` functions that come with the cloudvolume module.
+You can launch a viewer using the `.viewer()` method of a VolumeCutout object or by using the `view(...)` or `hyperview(...)` functions that come with the cloudvolume module.
 This launches a web server on `http://localhost:8080`.
 You can read more [on the wiki](https://github.com/seung-lab/cloud-volume/wiki/%CE%BCViewer).

 ```python3
 from cloudvolume import CloudVolume, view, hyperview